 Step 3: Work On Your Career, Not Just "In" It

 The third step is for you to work on your career as much as you work in it.
-The truth is that we can easily get caught up in the day-to-day aspects of our job, and kind of grind through our week, our months and years, without ever really thinking about the strategy of our career.
+The truth is that we can easily get caught up in the day-to-day aspects of our job and kind of grind through our week, our months, and our years without ever really thinking about the strategy of our career.

 One of the biggest components of this is networking.
 These days, your network is your net worth.
 It's all about who you know.

 So, please make sure that you're digitally networking the right way—growing your network, nurturing your network, serving your network.
 This is the best way for you to have a healthy network, should something happen and you suddenly need to look for a new job.
-You'll be able to tap into this without having to start from scratch.
+You'll be able to tap into your professional network without having to start from scratch.

 No matter your age and experience level, building these skill sets and having these strategies in place is vital to a successful career.
 And it's especially important if you're trying to overcome experience discrimination.

 Again, you are now a business-of-one, and you need to stay on top of these trends in order to stay relevant.
 Remember these tips and you'll successfully overcome age discrimination in your job search.